ministryofjustice/prison-visits-2/docs/prison_data.md

 LNX: # NOMIS ID
   name: Lunar Penal Colony
   finder_slug: moonbase
+  admins:
+    - lunar.prisons.nomis.moj
 MRX:
   name: Martian Correctional Facility
+  admins:
+    - martian.prisons.nomis.moj
+    - starfleet.nomis.moj
 ```

 An estate can be added by adding a new entry to the file.
 The name or finder
 slug can be changed as long as the NOMIS ID remains the same.
+The admins array
+specifies which groups are allowed to manage the visits booking for that estate.
+Often prisons will manage their own bookings but there are cases where this is
+outsourced or responsibility is shared.

 It is not possible to delete an estate: removing it from the seed data will not
 remove it from the database.